 Quick photo editor apps are free or very low cost apps that allow you to enhance your images at top speed, with no fuss.
 These apps are simple and easy to use.
 What they lack, however, are tools for changing your image by removing objects, layering image elements, adding textures, and creating interesting or unusual effects.

-You may be surprised to learn that one of the best quick photo editor apps available is already built into your iPhone camera.
-In fact, your iPhone already contains most of the basic tools you need to tweak and enhance your photos.
+You may be surprised to learn that one of the best quick photo editor apps available is already built into your iPhone.
+The Photos app contains most of the basic tools you need to tweak and enhance your photos.

 Here are the features you already have in your hand: